gabisinhas/backend-insightglobal-application/README.md

 - Ingestion Logic: During the ingestion process, the service fetches makes and types, replacing the existing dataset with the latest version to ensure data consistency.
 - API Layer: A read-only GraphQL API serves the stored data, ensuring no external overhead during client queries.

+## Tech Stack
+- Framework: NestJS (Node.js)
+- Language: TypeScript
+- Database: MongoDB (Mongoose)
+- API: GraphQL (Apollo)
+- Validation: Zod (Configuration)
+- Logging: Pino (Structured JSON Logs)

+### Engineering Documentation
+1. Ingestion Pipeline
+The service follows a Fetch-Transform-Persist pattern:
+- Fetch: Pulls raw XML from NHTSA endpoints.
+- Transform: Parses XML using xml2js and maps it to TypeScript interfaces.
+It combines Make data with Vehicle Type data into a single unified object.
+- Persist: Uses an upsert strategy in MongoDB to ensure the dataset is always the most recent without creating duplicates.

+2. Error Handling Strategy
+- Network Resilience: Implements a retry mechanism (max 3 attempts) for external XML API calls.
+- Graceful Failures: Failures in specific "Make" enrichments are logged, but do not stop the entire ingestion process.
+- Startup Validation: Configuration errors (missing .env keys) trigger immediate process exit with clear error reporting.

+3. Logging Strategy
+The application uses Structured JSON Logging.
+This allows for better observability and log aggregation in production environments (like ELK or Datadog).

 ## How to Run the Application
 Prerequisites